What is a guardian?

 For professional and public guardians, the court shall require that they, along with all employees who have a fiduciary responsibility to the ward, submit to a complete background investigation.

 What happens if someone needs a guardian, but they have very little funds and no family members that can take responsibility?

 Florida currently offers public guardianship programs and services through the Statewide Public Guardianship Office.
 There are many care centers and facilities throughout Florida that can offer a public guardian.

-Does a guardianship mean someone will have to be with the person 24/7? (i.e. Nursing home)
+Does a guardianship in Florida mean someone will have to be with the person 24/7? (i.e. Nursing home)

 Is a guardianship like having a power of attorney?

 No, a guardianship is much more extreme than a [durable] Power of Attorney (POA).
 An agent named in POA can carry out the wants and needs of the maker of the document, but cannot prevent the maker of the document from making their own decisions, even if the maker of the document clearly lacks present capacity.
 A guardianship is the only way to relieve a person from their constitutional rights to make certain decisions for themselves.

 Am I required to hire an attorney to file a guardianship in Florida?

 Unless the guardianship is a Guardian Advocate for a developmentally disabled person, yes.